✅ Data verified against WHO, IARC, FDA & EU Commission guidelines as of March 2026.

 The Easiest Way to Check

 Memorizing complex chemical names is exhausting.
 Let our neural network do it for you.
-Snap a photo of any grocery item and upload it to the SafeShelf Food Scanner.
+Snap a photo of any grocery item and upload it to the SafeShelf free food ingredient checker.
 It instantly flags all five of these severe offenders, ensuring they never make it into your shopping cart.